socketry/xrb/README.md

 The 2nd release of Trenni in 2016 saw an overhaul of the internal parsers.
 I used [Ragel](http://www.colm.net/open-source/ragel/) to implement efficient event-based markup and template parsers, which can be compiled to both C and Ruby.
 This provides a native code path where possible giving speed-ups between 10x - 20x.
 In addition, the formal grammar is more robust.

+The 3rd release of Trenni in 2017 was primarily focused on performance, by moving more of the critical parsing, escaping and tag generation functions to C. In practical usage, this gave about a 40-50% improvement in performance overall.

 ## Is it fast?

 It's faster than Nokogiri for parsing markup: